 Jim Puckett, Executive Director and Founder

-“We take far too much from this world; yet, we never give back.”
-These words spoken by my Civil & Environmental Engineering professor at the University of Washington has imbued a philosophy that has led me to work at BAN.
-I work to help the organization achieve its mission through technology such as developing mobile apps on iOS and Android to spread awareness on the positive environmental impacts of using an e-Stewards certified recycler; implementing Asana, a project management tool, to successfully materialize our big list of amazing projects we have brewing at BAN; or, help our causes and campaigns be more effective with tools like SalesForce.
-I also play a support role for all staff members, allowing them to do fantastic work.
-Technology plays a crucial role in growing our organization, and supporting the realization of the BAN mission.
+We take far too much from this world; yet, we never give back.”
+These words spoken by his Civil & Environmental Engineering professor at the University of Washington imbued a philosophy that led him to work at BAN.
+He helps the organization achieve its mission through custom creating technologies such as developing mobile apps on iOS and Android to spread awareness on the positive environmental impacts on decisions we make; creating and developing custom in-house hardware and software to track, visualize and understand toxic waste flows; materializing the big list of amazing projects we have brewing at BAN through integrating tools like Asana; or, help understand the causes and campaigns effectiveness with SalesForce.
+Understanding, creating and utilizing technology plays a crucial role in growing the organization, and supporting the realization of the BAN mission.

 Murat Cengizlier is the Green Ship Recycling Intern for Basel Action Network.
 He holds an LLB degree in Law from Turkey and an LL.M degree on Sustainable International Development from the University of Washington.
 He previously practiced corporate and trademark law as a legal intern in a French based law firm in Istanbul.
 After moving to Seattle in 2017, he focused his studies on environmental law and climate change.
 He hopes to be an effective contributor to the safe and clean management of waste by advocating for strong environmental policies.
 In addition to his native Turkish, he speaks fluent French, English and Spanish.
 In his free time, he enjoys spending time with friends, swimming, singing and listening to music.

 Salomé Stähli, Program Manager